 Prague, was so good but even some things have to come to an end.
-We left the Czech Republic and headed back to Germany.
+We left the Czech Republic and headed back to Germany on the next leg of our motorhome roadtrip.

 To see the entire tour click here